-Looking beyond incident data to other work activity carried out in the same 5-year period, Huntington recorded 697 unique prevention activity events within our Community Fire Risk Management Information System (CFRMIS).
-This compares to the other two single fire appliance stations in York with 1,260 events for Acomb and 1,147 events for York.
-It is also a comparatively low level of activity in comparison with other single fire appliance fulltime stations, with Whitby recording 1,692 and Northallerton 1,560.
+Looking beyond incident data to other work activity carried out in the same 5-year period, Huntington recorded 697 unique prevention activity events within our recoding system (CFRMIS).
+This compares to the other two single appliance stations in York with 1,260 events for Acomb and 1,147 events for York.
+It is also a comparatively low level of activity in comparison with other single appliance fulltime stations with Whitby recording 1,692 and Northallerton 1,560.
 Only Ripon, with 556 shows a lower level of activity than Huntington.

 Protection activity shows that operational staff from Huntington undertook 590 unique jobs through the 5-year RRM period.
 For comparison York and Acomb completed 659 and 466 respectively.
-Further comparison with other single fire appliance stations showed that Malton undertook 465, and Whitby 432, demonstrating a relatively high level of activity from the crew at Huntington.
+Further comparison with other single pump stations showed that Malton undertook 465, and Whitby 432, demonstrating a relatively high level of activity from the crew at Huntington.